 At Seedcamp, we like to think of QuestDB as the Usain Bolt of databases.
 This is why we are thrilled to congratulate them on their $2.3 million seed round, led by Episode 1 Ventures, 7 percent Ventures, Y Combinator, Kima Ventures and several angels.

 QuestDB’s roots can be traced back to Vlad’s kitchen table.
 Having spent decades building low-latency software at leading banks and trading firms, Vlad began developing the open-source version of the software.
-In 2018, while working at the fintech startup Blockchain.com, his passion project caught the attention of his co-workers and, now co-founders, Tancrede and Nicolas.
+In 2018, while working at a fintech startup, his passion project caught the attention of his co-workers and, now co-founders, Tancrede and Nicolas.

 Today, the team is laser-focused on building QuestDB from the ground-up to avoid making similar mistakes seen within the database ecosystem.

 In the past, “powerful hardware led programmers to neglect software efficiency,” Nicolas commented.
 “So far, throwing more hardware to mitigate bloated software has been typical.
 As Moore’s law comes to an end, we believe that the solution is to write lean and efficient code from the start.
 This is the premise of QuestDB and the reason we have written the entire stack ourselves, without any dependencies and fitting all the codebase in the smallest possible package.”